webmastersmith/Rated-G/README.md

 # Rated-G

 - Simple script that extracts swear words from the subtitles and cuts those lines out of the video.
 Inspired by [Video Swear Jar](https://github.com/jveldboom/video-swear-jar).
+- Subtitles are more accurate than AI transcribing.

 ## Dependancies